 LABEL DESCRIPTION Port This is the port index number.
 Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Active Select this check box to enable a port.
 The factory default for all ports is enabled.
 A port must be enabled for data transmission to occur.
-Name Enter a descriptive name that identifies this port.
-You can enter up to 128 ASCII characters except [?], [], ['] or ["].
-Note: Due to space limitation, the port name may be truncated in some Web Configurator screens.
+Name Type a descriptive name that identifies this port.
+You can enter up to 128 ASCII cha except [?], [], ['] or ["].
+Note: Due to space limitations, the port name may be truncated in some Web Configurator screens.
 Speed/Duplex Select the speed and the duplex mode of the Ethernet connection on this port.
-Choices are Auto, 10-an (10M/auto-negotiation), 10M/Half Duplex, 10M/Full Duplex, 100-an (100M/auto-negotiation), 100M/Half Duplex, 100M/Full Duplex and 1G/Full Duplex (Gigabit connections only).
-Selecting Auto (auto-negotiation) allows one port to negotiate with a peer port automatically to obtain the connection speed and duplex mode that both ends support.
+The choices are Auto, Auto-1G, 100-an (100M/auto-negotiation), 2.5G / Full Duplex, 5G / Full Duplex, and 100M / Full Duplex for a 100Base-T connection.
+1G / Full Duplex is supported by both 1000Base-T and 1000Base-X connections.
+10G / Full Duplex is supported by the 10 Gigabit Ethernet connections on the Switch that has a 10 Gigabit interface.
+Selecting Auto-1G or Auto (auto-negotiation) allows one port to negotiate with a peer port automatically to obtain the connection speed and duplex mode that both ends support.
 When auto-negotiation is turned on, a port on the Switch negotiates with the peer automatically to determine the connection speed and duplex mode.
-If the peer port does not support auto-negotiation or turns off this feature, the Switch determines the connection speed by detecting the signal on the cable and using half duplex mode.
+If the peer port does not support auto- negotiation or turns off this feature, the Switch determines the connection speed by detecting the signal on the cable and using half duplex mode.
 When the Switch's auto-negotiation is turned off, a port uses the pre-configured speed and duplex mode when making a connection, thus requiring you to make sure that the settings of the peer port are the same in order to connect.
+Flow Control A concentration of traffic on a port decreases port bandwidth and overflows buffer memory causing packet discards and frame losses.
+Flow Control is used to regulate transmission of signals to match the bandwidth of the receiving port.
+The Switch uses IEEE 802.3x flow control in full duplex mode and backpressure flow control in half duplex mode.
+IEEE 802.3x flow control is used in full duplex mode to send a pause signal to the sending port, causing it to temporarily stop sending signals when the receiving port memory buffers fill.
+Back Pressure flow control is typically used in half duplex mode to send a "collision" signal to the sending port (mimicking a state of packet collision) causing the sending port to temporarily stop sending signals and resend later.
+Select Flow Control to enable it.
+802.1p Priority This priority value is added to incoming frames without a (802.1p) priority queue tag.
+Media Type You can insert either an SFP+ transceiver or an SFP+ Direct Attach Copper (DAC) cable into the 10 Gigabit interface of the Switch.
+Select the media type (sfp_plus or dac10g) of the SFP+ module that is attached to the 10 Gigabit interface.
+Apply Click Apply to save your changes to the Switch's run-time memory.
+The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
+Cancel Click Cancel to begin configuring this screen afresh.

-Table 22 Basic Setting > Port Setup (continued)
+Table 32 Basic Setting > Port Setup